Justin Fleming (author): Career as playwright

 Other plays include adaptations of Émile Zola's Au Bonheur des Dames (The Department Store) at Old Fitzroy and D. H. Lawrence's Kangaroo at the Illawarra Performing Arts Centre, 27 August 2003.

 Fleming has been librettist and lyricist on Crystal Balls (Compact Opera/UK tour/Sadler's Wells, London), The Ninth Wonder (Sydney Theatre Company), Tess of the d'Urbervilles (Savoy Theatre, London and UK tour), Accidental Miracles (WAAPA/Sydney Theatre Company/Cameron Macintosh), Satango (Griffin Theatre Company/Riverside Theatres/Vegas Theater Company), Ripper (Ensemble Theatre), Laid in Earth (Queensland Music Festival), The Merry Widow for Opera Australia, West Australian Opera, Opera Queensland, State Opera of South Australia, and Whiteley for Opera Australia.
 Whiteley was nominated by the Writers' Guild for an AWGIE award for Music Theatre 2020 and an International Opera Award for Best New Work 2020.
-Fleming is creator and librettist on a new opera, Zelenskyy on Volodymyr Zelenskyy, President of Ukraine, and his wife, Olena Zelenska.
+Fleming is creator and librettist on a new opera, Helpmann on Sir Robert Helpmann, and wrote a new English libretto for Die Fledermaus.

+He wrote script and lyrics for Goblin the musical with composer Thos Hodgson.

 In 2006, Fleming was made Writer-in-Residence by the Dr Robert and Lina Thyll-Dur Foundation at La Casa Zia Lina, Elba in Italy, where he translated Molière's Tartuffe (titled as The Hypocrite) from the original French into English.
 In 2007 he was awarded the Writer's Residency at Arthur Boyd's Bundanon, where he wrote Origin, a play on the subject of Charles Darwin, commissioned by the Melbourne Theatre Company.
 He was granted a residency at the Don Bank Museum, North Sydney and awarded the Tasmanian Writers' Centre Residency in 2008, where he wrote His Mother's Voice.
 In 2011, Fleming was commissioned by the Bell Shakespeare Company to translate Molière's The School for Wives and by Ensemble Studio Theatre and Alfred P. Sloan Foundation, New York, to write Soldier of the Mind, a play about Santiago Ramón y Cajal, the Spanish neuroscientist.

 In 2015, Riverside Theatres produced Shellshock and in 2016 Griffin Theatre Company and Bell Shakespeare Company co-produced The Literati, Fleming's adaptation of Molière's Les Femmes Savantes.
 2018 saw Dresden at KXT in Sydney, and The Misanthrope in Bell Shakespeare Company's co-production with Griffin Theatre Company; and in 2019, Bell Shakespeare Company toured his translation of The Miser.
 The Scream was shortlisted for the Silver Gull Play Award 2020.
-A new play, Doris Fitton was shortlisted for the Seaborne Broughton & Walford Foundation Playwrights Award 2021.
+A new play, An Independent Woman on Doris Fitton was shortlisted for the Seaborne Broughton & Walford Foundation Playwrights Award 2021 and selected for Storytellers Festival 2023.
+Fleming was commissioned by Dr James Wall to write a new play, Visions.
+Fleming wrote the screenplays for Burnt Piano and The Tree House.

 Fleming has been vice president of the Australian Writers' Guild and served on the board of the Australian National Playwrights' Centre.
 His plays have been produced and published widely, including the UK, US, Canada, France, Australia, Belgium and Poland.